Edgar Dam Strengthening Project

 • I have an idea!
 Don't strengthen Edgar Dam.
 Throwing away $21m to fix a dam on a fault line?
 Really?
 How many more times will you need to throw away millions of dollars to strengthen it?
 We should be closely examining the restoration of Lake Pedder, which greatly underpins the values of the Tasmanian Wilderness World Heritage Area.

-Katie asked about 1 year ago
+Katie asked almost 2 years ago

 Hi Katie,